MrLoh/thesis-davidson/manuscript.md

 ## From Prior to Passing Theories of Interpretation {#interpretation}

-### Sources for Davidson's Theory of Intellectual and Linguistic Competence

-- Anomalous Monism
+- Sources of Davidson's theory
   - Davidson's Program
-- Radical Interpretation
+  - Radical Interpretation from Quine adopted
   - Triangulation
-- Unified theory of Thought, Action, and Meaning
   - Prior and Passing Theories
   - The social Aspect of language
+  - Unified theory of Thought, Action, and Meaning